gh-tests/files-to-review/README.md

 Introduce the following feature(s):
 * Add possibility to `request-review-to-team` based on PR author's team membership.
-This is especially handy when junior developer joins the org and his contributions should be reviewed by someone from mentors team.
+This is especially handy when junior developer joins the organization and his contributions should be reviewed by someone more experiences (e.g `Mentors` team member).
 * Consider acting on pull request updates.

 ## Contributing